ywyeo1/medicalhumanitiesmusic/kwon_nayun.md

+---
+Year: 2014
+Genre: Film
+Director: Josh Boone
+Disease: Cancer
+Music: All of the stars
+Type: pop
+Singer: Ed Sheeran
+---

-# The Fault in Our Stars (2014)
+# The Fault in Our Stars

-## 제목: All of the Stars 가수: Ed Sheeran, 1991년 출생
-### 'All of the Stars'는 부드럽고 서정적인 멜로디로 두 주인공이 겪는 상실과 사랑, 그리고 죽음에 대한 두려움을 감싸 안는다. 희망과 이별이 교차하는 노랫말은 암이라는 현실적인 고통을 덜어주기보다, 그 슬픔을 조용히 받아들이고 함께 살아가려는 감정을 전해준다.
+“All of the Stars” captures the loss, love, and fear of death felt by the two main characters through its gentle and lyrical melody.
+Instead of easing the harsh reality of cancer, the lyrics blend hope and farewell, conveying a heartfelt tone that quietly accepts sorrow and seeks to live through it together.